gardener/documentation/website/documentation/contribute/20_documentation/25_markup/_index.md

 ---

 Hugo uses Markdown for its simple content format.
-However, there are a lot of things that Markdown doesn’t support well.
+However, there are a lot of things that Markdown doesn't support well.
 You could use pure HTML to expand possibilities.
 A typical example is reducing the original dimensions of an image.

 However, use HTML judicially and to the minimum extent possible.
 Using HTML in markdowns makes it